-$finished, 'she \cdot rose \cdot from \cdot her \cdot chair, 'said, ''Excuse \cdot me, "\cdot and \cdot left \cdot the \cdot shop \cdot without \cdot anotherword. \label{eq:shear_chair} word. \label{eq:shear_chair}$
+$finished, 'she \cdot rose \cdot from \cdot her \cdot chair, 'said, ''Excuse \cdot me, '' \cdot and \cdot left \cdot the \cdot shop \cdot without \cdot anotherword. \P$

-"That-was-great,"-I-said-to-Malina "Can-you-come-with-her-every-day?"¶ already dead, so the enchantment was unable to kill it again.¶ "I miss Fragarach," I said, as both draugar-turned to face me.
-Empty-eye sockets and gapingskeletal smiles-grimaced at me as they lurched forward.
-The one I'd backed at made no effort to wrench the sword-out of its arm.
-The arm-was-swelling, scaling the blade in if anything.¶ Can-you knock down-the-blue one-and-buy-me-some-time?
+"That-was-great,"-I-said-to-Malina "Can-you-come-with-her-every-day?"¶ already-dead, so the enchantment was unable to kill it again.¶ "I miss Fragarach," I said, as both draugar-turned to face me.
+Empty-eye-sockets and gapingskeletal-smiles-grimaced at me as they-lurched forward.
+The one I'd hacked at made no effort to wrench the sword-out of its arm.
+The arm-was-swelling, scaling the blade in if anything.¶ Can-you-knock-down-the-blue-one-and-buy-me-some-time?
 I asked Oberon.
-I need to take care of this black one first.¶ <Easy,>Oberon-said.
+I need to take-careof this black-one-first.¶ <Easy,> Oberon-said.
 He was behind them now.
-Juicing up my speed and strength, I charged the blackened draugr, who opened his arms wide to welcome me.
-Oberon charged the blue guy, and as he leapt up onto his opponent's back, I-dove down and to my right, wincing as the rock tore.
+Juicing-up-my-speed and strength, I chargedthe-blackened-draugr, who opened his arms wide to welcome me.
+Oberon-charged the blue guy, and as he leapt-up-onto-his-opponent's back, I-dove down and to my-right, wincing as the rock toreat my skin.
+My dive put me next to the draugr's legs and, bracing myself with my hands and